naps-dev/dco-core/bigbang/README.md

 ### Description

+This folder and associated Zarf package contains DUBBD (Defense Unicorns BigBang Distribution), which comprises of 4 Zarf components: `load-certs`, `preflish`, `download-flux`, and `bigbang`.
+See the DUBBD repo for further context and details: [uds-package-dubbd](https://github.com/defenseunicorns/uds-package-dubbd).
-This folder and associated Zarf package contains a single Zarf component: `bigbang`.
-This is an _opinionated_ release of [Big Bang](https://docs-bigbang.dso.mil/latest/), which includes only certain Big Bang applications.
+Via DUBBD, we are able to overlay our own values.yaml on top of DUBBD's overrides, resulting in an _opinionated_ release of [Big Bang](https://docs-bigbang.dso.mil/latest/), which includes only certain Big Bang applications.

 ### Additional Customization